Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 ### 2024-01-05 THROUGH 2024-01-07 - Brief description
 Wrote a random role assigner.
 Because it goes in join order and there's a lot more town slots, later joining players are much more likely to be town, so not truly random, but good enough.
 Also added constants for roles and functions to convert those constants to the names for convenience.
+Added game phase constants and a full separate timer subserver process that communicates with the server.
+Fixed the select looping that Gaven started.

 ### 2024-01-08 - Brief description
 Expanded description including how much time was spent on task.